 About General Education

 General Education is your opportunity to explore!
-General Education consists of 11 courses taken in a broad range of areas and offered across the different colleges at Temple.
+Offering over 200 courses in its inventory, General Education consists of 11 courses taken in a broad range of areas and offered across the different colleges at Temple.
 You will engage with courses on writing, the humanities, math, science & technology, race & diversity, the arts, human behavior, U.S. society, and global society.

 GenEd is the signature curriculum for all Temple students.
 Every Temple undergraduate student's education includes completion of the GenEd curriculum, with over 200 courses to choose from.
 Other avenues for fulfilling some areas in the GenEd curriculum include transferring in Advanced Placement credits, course credit from prior institutions, and study abroad.